Irene & David’s Story: Converting To Passivhaus

 After living happily in a Victorian house on the outskirts of Ripon, North Yorkshire, for 20 years, Irene and David were ready for a change.
 They wanted a home that was less costly to heat and maintain, in a location that would reduce their reliance on car travel.

 This is exactly what they achieved.
 Their new house is an energy-efficient converted stable block, just a seven-minute walk from the centre of town.
 And it costs significantly less to run.
 “We absolutely love it; we love being in town.
 We can walk and cycle everywhere.
 It’s everything our last house wasn’t,” Irene comments.

 Believing that we should all do our bit to reduce energy consumption, Irene was determined not to rely simply on solar panels to make a difference.
 Researching the Passivhaus movement was something of an epiphany, she explains: “It was like a light went on – it seems to make so much sense.”

 Any advice for others planning something similar?
-“Despite the media coverage, this technology is quite new and relatively expensive,” says David.
+“Despite the media coverage, this technology is quite new and can be relatively expensive,” says David.
 “We’re saving money on energy, but it’s cost us a lot to build.
 Planning was the biggest challenge, but it’s all been worth it at the end of the day.”

 Thankfully for Irene and David, the architect they chose understood their aims perfectly and their builder was already familiar with the Passivhaus movement.
-In addition, explains David, “we had a wonderful foreman who oversaw everything and made sure it all went according to plan”.
+In addition, explains David, “We had a wonderful foreman who oversaw everything and made sure it all went according to plan”.